zeeguu/data-releases/README.md

-# The Zeeguu Database Dumps
+# Zeeguu Anonymized Data Releases

 ## Contents
 - [About](#about)